python-attrs/cattrs/docs/preconf.md

 When parsing msgpack data from bytes, the library needs to be passed `strict_map_key=False` to get the full range of compatibility.

+## _cbor2_

+Found at {mod}`cattrs.preconf.cbor2`.

+_cbor2_ implements a fully featured CBOR encoder with several extensions for handling shared references, big integers, rational numbers and so on.

+Sets are serialized and deserialized to sets.
+Tuples are serialized as lists.

+`datetime` s are serialized as a text string by default (CBOR Tag 0).
+Use keyword argument `datetime_as_timestamp=True` to encode as UNIX timestamp integer/float (CBOR Tag 1) **note:** this replaces timezone information as UTC.

+Use keyword arguemnt `canonical=True` for efficient encoding to the smallest binary output.

+Floats can be forced to smaller output by casting to lower-precision formats by casting to `numpy` floats (and back to Python floats).
+Example: `float(np.float32(value))` or `float(np.float16(value))`

 ## _bson_

 Found at {mod}`cattrs.preconf.bson`.
 Tested against the _bson_ module bundled with the _pymongo_ library, not the standalone PyPI _bson_ package.